afkybnds/SoundpeatsANC/README.md

 No performance impact and background process required.

+-DOWNLOAD

+You can download the latest release by clicking [here](https://github.com/afkybnds/SoundpeatsANC/archive/refs/tags/v1.0.zip).

 -NOTES

 *Made for and tested on specifically the Soundpeats Air 4 Pro model, will only work if your device uses the same bluetooth commands and has an identifiable device name.